-What Is a Pescatarian Diet, and How Healthy Is It Really?
+What Is a Pescatarian Diet, and Is It Healthy?

 A pescatarian is someone who includes seafood in their otherwise-vegetarian diet.
-Also called pesco-vegetarian, a person following this diet usually doesn't eat red meat or poultry, but may include dairy and eggs in their diet.
+Also called pesco-vegetarian, a person following the pescatarian diet usually doesn't eat red meat or poultry, but may include dairy and eggs in their diet.

 Pictured recipe: Rosemary Roasted Salmon with Asparagus & Potatoes